-Your jewellery encompasses any decorative items that you wear for adornment.
+Your jewellery encompasses any elegant decorative items that you wear for adornment.
 They include rings, earrings, bracelets, brooches, and cufflinks.
 Jewellery may be attached to clothes or the body.
 You will hear people call them trinkets, ornaments, jewels, gems or even regalia.
 Different cultures across the world have identifying jewellery with deeper meaning to them than just adornment.
 In the olden days, people would wear ornaments for supernatural protection, and as status symbols or to prevent certain illnesses.
-Today people wear a variety of jewellery but not always because it has a deeper meaning than simply adding spice to their outfit.
+Today people wear a variety of elegant jewellery but not always because it has a deeper meaning than simply adding spice to their outfit.

 People now wear jewellery from other parts of the world because it is all about enhancing beauty rather than warding off evil or bringing luck.
 African jewellery has gained a special place among fashion icons, trendsetters and fashion lovers all over the world who are in a near frenzy trying to adorn themselves.
-Rather than copying traditional African jewellery, creatives have found a way of incorporating other elements to make it wearable and ideal for the new millennium.
+Rather than copying traditional African jewellery, creatives have found a way of incorporating other elements to make it wearable and elegant for the new millennium.
 Contemporary African jewellery as is known has caused ripples in the market for its ability to stir people whenever it is worn.

 There are three main regions in Africa for a jeweler.
 The Sahara, Equatorial, and Savannah regions are so classified for the climate, which dictates the materials available for accessories.
 Animal materials are commonly used in the Sahara, Brass, and Copper in Savannah, Equatorial region gained glass beads, copper, coral and even copper from trading in ivory and gold.

 Royalty in Benin – a kingdom in the equatorial region – wore brass ornaments on very special occasions.
-Today, Nigerian women still adorn brass jewellery to entice men by affording them a beautiful wiggle when they walk.
+Today, Nigerian women still adorn elegant brass jewellery to entice men by affording them a beautiful wiggle when they walk.

 In the Savannah region, the Dogon people of Mali usually wear jewellery made of copper alloy and ivory.
 Their simple ornaments are usually worn as a statement of their religious beliefs.